rohanafsan/KindStranger/README.md

 # KindStranger
-A twitter bot that uses IBM's Tone Analyzer to extract emotions out of a users tweets
+A twitter bot created in Python that uses IBM's Tone Analyzer to extract emotions from a users tweets.